- Health and Safety Policy

 The main activities of the School are based in offices and teaching rooms on campus.
 There are also some trips for students to off-campus locations

-They may however choose to limit the scope of individual inspections to particular matters and cover the full range of activities over several inspections.
-If the scope of an inspection is limited, this should be clearly stated in the report on the inspection.
+Inspectors may however choose to limit the scope of inspections.
+If the scope of an inspection is limited, this should be clearly stated in the report.

 - The report is just an example.